bgschiller/old-blog/_posts/2013-08-31-muggles-base-two.md

 description: "You can be half muggle, quarter muggle, or even 13/16 muggle.
 But can you be 1/3 muggle?"
 category: blog
 tags: [math, wizards, fun, muggles]
-latex: true
 image:
-  feature: texture-feature-04.jpg
+  feature: hogwarts-express.jpeg
 ---

 One day, my friend Matt Eschbach asked me, "So you can be 1/2 muggle-born, or 1/4 muggle-born.
 But can you be any proportion?
 What about 1/3?"
 The question turns out to have a really elegant answer, but let's work our way up to it.
-(Note: In order to simplify the math, we will not consider squibs or muggle-born wizards as part of the analysis.
+(Note: In order to simplify the math, we will not consider squibs as part of the analysis.
 I hope those readers will not feel too marginalized by this decision.)

 <figure class="half">
     <img src="{{ site.url }}/images/muggles/half.jpg">